 For the most part, things have been going well, from what I was able to tell.
 My stomach has not felt heavy or bloated, I have very minimal skin reactions, haven't had anymore morning sickness, and I have lost a total of 12 pounds since I was diagnosed.

 While I have been on this journey, I try to focus on what is going right, rather than what has been going wrong.
 These words are exactly why I started off this entry with the good news first.

-Now here comes the bad news…
+Now, here comes the bad news…

 At the moment, I have a terrible bacteria virus inside me that is attacking just as much as the yeast build-up is.
-My body is currently welcoming in bad organisms, and instead of fighting them off, is letting them roam around my body and wreak havoc.
+My body is currently welcoming in bad organisms, and, instead of fighting them off, is letting them roam around my body and wreak havoc.

-This news resulted in not being able to get a good reading on my vitamin intact and not being able to get anything back into my diet.
+This news resulted in not being able to get a good reading on my vitamin intact and not being able to get anything new back into my diet.

-I realize now, after foolishly crying all afternoon, that this is just a minor set back, and that, like the rest, and like this journey I am currently on, I will get through it.
+I went through life finding out my small mishaps are actually something much bigger.
+I realize now, after foolishly crying all afternoon, that this is just a minor setback.
+Just like the rest of my much bigger medical discoveries, and just like this current journey I am on, I will get through it.